Table of contents

 Lithium-ion batteries are not only valued for their durability and freedom from maintenance, but also for their comparatively high energy density.
-Find out what this means and what influence the material used in the batteries has on energy density in our guide.
+Find out what this means and what influence the material used inside the batteries has on energy density in our guide.

 The Importance of energy density in lithium-ion batteries